Search of 17clues Bands Generation

 The target is have the “entry file” minimizing the process.

 The strategy applied here is to attach as many as possible bands3 to the pairs bands1+2 having the smallest XY.count.
 This is expected to give a lower count of attached bands 3 for high XY counts and consequently a better chance to kill some XY when all bands3 are cleared through the 6 clues limit in stack.
+In other words, the highest count of bands 3 attached is for pairs bands1+2 were the number of valid bands 1+2 is expected to be lower.

 Main loop basis